California condor: Historic range

 At the time of human settlement of the Americas, the California condor was widespread across North America; condor bones from the late Pleistocene have been found at the Cutler Fossil Site in southern Florida.
 However, at the end of the last glacial period came the extinction of the megafauna that led to a subsequent reduction in range and population.
 Five hundred years ago, the California condor roamed across the American Southwest and West Coast.
 Faunal remains of condors have been found documented in Arizona, Nevada, New Mexico, and Texas.

 The Lewis and Clark Expedition of the early 19th century reported on their sighting and shooting of California condors near the mouth of the Columbia River.
+The species was observed as far north as Lulu Island, British Columbia in the late 1880s; it was described as once being "common" in the area up until that point.
+Its 19th century presence at the mouth of the Fraser River was corroborated by John Keast Lord.

 In the 1970s, two Condor Observation Sites were established in the Santa Clara River Valley to host hopeful birders interested in the endangered species: one about 15 miles north of Fillmore, California, near the Sespe Wildlife Area of Los Padres National Forest, and one atop Mount Pinos, "accessible from a dirt road off the highway in from Gorman".